Playing by Ear for Pleasure and Technique

 with Stephen Marquiss

 Many of the great pianists have or had perfect pitch.
 Their fluent, expressive coordination is driven by their clear aural ‘imprint’ of the music in their mind’s ear.
-Stephen will offer tools for developing an excellent sense of relative pitch that can reap untold benefits for technique.
+For those not blessed with this rare trait, this course offers meaningful, practical tools for developing excellent relative pitch.

 All courses are held at Jackdaws in Great Elm, a small village to the west of Frome in Somerset, approximately 14 miles south of Bath.
 Frome Train station is just 3 miles from Jackdaws with direct trains from Bristol, Bath, Cardiff and London.